Skip to content

 Generally for applications that involve multiple instances and use back-channel grant types such as token exchange or password.

-Specifies the recipient(s) that this ID token is intended for.
-By default, the client ID of this application is added as an audience.
-You can add multiple audiences in the ID token.
+The audience specifies the recipient(s) for which the ID token is intended.
+By default, the client ID of the application is added as an audience.
+You can add multiple audiences in the ID token as shown below.

 Sample default ID token: